-SPH's transition planning also includes continued disposition of interests in To Be Disposed Companies throughout the Relief Period and the use of the proceeds of such distributions to, among other things, fund the potential acquisitions described above as well as for other purposes consistent with SPH's engagement as a global diversified holding company.
-As noted above, SPH has already reduced the percentage of its Forty Percent Test adjusted total assets that are To Be Disposed Holdings (including positions that were fully or partially liquidated) from 59.5% on July 15, 2009, to 18.6% on August 31, 2010.47 Currently, no single To Be Disposed Holding constitutes more than a 10.9% interest in any company (with the exception of interests in the Liquidating Trust, itself) nor does any To Be Disposed Holding constitute in excess of 4.7% of SPH's adjusted total assets for purposes of the Forty Percent Test (or 4.5% for purposes of the Forty Five Percent Test).
+SPH's transition planning also includes continued disposition of interests in To Be Disposed Companies throughout the period for which relief has been requested and the use the proceeds of such distributions to, among other things, fund the potential acquisitions described above as well as for other purposes consistent with SPH's engagement as a global diversified holding company.
+As noted above, SPH has already reduced the percentage of its adjusted total assets that are To Be Disposed Holdings (including positions that were fully or partially liquidated) from 59.5% on July 15, 2009, to 22.1% on June 30, 2010.40 Currently, no single To Be Disposed Holding constitutes more than a 10.9% interest in any company (with the exception of interest s in the Liquidating Trust, itself) nor does any To Be Disposed Holding constitute in excess of 9.2% of SPH's adjusted total assets.